TylerPohn/flight-school-marketplace/frontend/src/components/TRUST_TIER_COLORS.md

 ## Design System Integration

-These colors are part of the Flight School Marketplace design system.
+These colors are part of the Find A Flight School design system.
 When adding new trust tiers or modifying colors:

 1. **Test contrast ratio** using WebAIM or similar tool
 2. **Verify WCAG AA compliance** (4.5:1 minimum)